tytydraco/yessleep/out/I_thought_my_husband_was_the_one_licking_my_feet_I_was_wrong.md

 Now, it took me years of exploring my husband's kink, to build up enough tolerance not to burst out laughing from the tickling sensation within 30 seconds.

-And after four years of dating, and nearly ten years of marriage, I eventually became something of a pro at getting my fight licked and maintaining my composure.
+And after four years of dating, and nearly ten years of marriage, I eventually became something of a pro at getting my feet licked and maintaining my composure.

 In fact, I got so good at it, that whenever my husband would lick my toes, I could completely tune it out, often multitasking things like filing my nails, reading a book, and streaming a show, as he licked away.
 Heck, sometimes I'd even fall asleep while he did it.